AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_ClientCredentialClient.md

 #### 400

-Missing or invalid inputs, or Client limit exceeded.
+Missing or invalid inputs, or client limit exceeded.

 #### 401